 In May 2019, Finnfund joined the 2X Challenge which aims to collectively mobilize $3 billion in commitments for women’s economic empowerment in developing countries.
 Finnfund’s first project eligible for the 2X Challenge was the EUR 15 million investment in Indian company Annapurna Finance Pvt Ltd, which offers microloans and related financial literacy education, mainly to poor women in rural India.

 The promotion of the rights of women and girls is a long-term priority of Finnish development policy and one of the key objectives of the United Nation’s Sustainable Development Goals.
 In March 2019, Finnfund adopted a statement on promoting gender equality.
 The document compiles the measures through which Finnfund guides its investment decisions to better promote gender equality, women’s role in the markets, and women’s economic empowerment.
-Discussions and cooperation with various stakeholders and experts have been a key element in preparing this statement.
-Finnfund continues to further improve its tools and processes.

 You can read the full text of the Gender Statement here.